yahoowind/DrewLive/README.md

 https://tinyurl.com/ALL46-epg

-https://tinyurl.com/ALL002-epg (Does not include local channels, this link is easily compatible for iptv players)
+https://tinyurl.com/ALL002-epg (Does not include local channels, this link is easily compatible for IPTV players)